-When corneal cross-linking is used in the early stages of keratoconus, itcan prevent vision loss even before corrective lenses are needed.
-It is the only treatment method that can stop keratoconus from worsening and reduce your chances for a corneal transplant later on.
+When corneal cross-linking is used in the early stages of keratoconus, it can prevent vision loss even before corrective lenses are needed.
+It is the only treatment method that can stop keratoconus from worsening and reduce your chances for a corneal transplant later on in life.

 Intacs are thin plastic, semi-circular rings that are surgically implanted into the middle layer of the cornea to flatten cornea.
 The intacs hold the shape of the cornea and eliminate any abnormalities caused by keratoconus.